mattriley/agile-avatars/task-helpers/readme-gen/src/README-TEMPLATE.md

 # Initialisation

 The application is initialised by calling the function exported by `./boot.js`.
-This function has one required argument - `window`.
+This function has 1 required argument - `window`.
 The entire application depends on this given instance of `window` rather than depending on the global `window` object.

 Initialising the application involves loading configuration, composing modules/wiring dependencies, and invoking startup procedures.
 Initialising the application does not launch it; rather it returns initialised modules for use by a consumer.
 This enables the application to be interacted with in a variety of ways.

 <%- renderJsFile('boot.js') %>

-## Launching the web application
+## Launching the application

 A single HTML file at `./public/index.html` loads `./public/app.js` using a `<script>` tag. `app.js` initialises the application, passing the global `window` object as an argument, and uses the returned `components` module to render the top level `app` component.
 The returned `services` module is also used to launch the `welcome` modal.